saeedghadiri/outline-bridge-server/README.md

     1. `Outline Server Port`: Find it in Outline Manager > {Server} > Settings > Port
     1. Allow the port for incoming/outcoming traffic if you have a firewall.
 1. Run `docker-compose up -d`.
-1. Edit Outline Manager > {Server} > Settings > Hostname to the bridge server IP address.
+1. Change Outline Manager > {Server} > Settings > Hostname to the bridge server IP address.

-After updating the hostname in the Outline Manager, delete old keys and generate them again.
+After updating the hostname in the Outline Manager, delete old keys and generate new ones.

 ### Docker images

+By default, this repository uses the GitHub registry.
+You can modify the Docker-compose file to use Docker Hub.

 * GitHub:
     * Image: ```ghcr.io/getimages/v2fly-core:v4.45.2```